Jellygell/Product-Showcase/README.md

 # 🛍️ Product Showcase App

-A simple product showcase web app built with **Next.js** using the **Pages Router**.
+A simple product showcase web app built with **Next.js**.
 It fetches and displays products from the [Fake Store API](https://fakestoreapi.com/), showing product lists and detailed information for each product.

 ---